 Marketing campaigns are susceptible to unforeseen circumstances, which if not mitigated may hinder the goals of the campaign.
 Frequently monitoring the relevant KPIs makes it easy to see when things change so you can adjust and still hit your targets without much friction.

-If marketing is an effort to bring your product or service offerings in front of your ideal customers such as event planners for example, it follows that you can only hit your targets if you’re promoting to those whom your USP makes sense to.
+If marketing is an effort to bring your product or service offerings in front of your ideal customers such as event planners, for example, it follows that you can only hit your targets if you’re promoting to those to whom your USP makes sense.
 Successful campaign management demands that you clearly define whose attention you’re trying to capture so you can direct your focus on creating content that presents value to them.

 In a tech-first world, perfect, painstaking plans are only as good as the tools you execute them with.
-Carefully select the right project management tool for marketing teams that will help you deliver your targets with minimal effort, in less time, and with increased data visibility so you can create a picture of how to replicate your outcomes.
+Carefully select the right marketing project management software for marketing teams that will help you deliver your targets with minimal effort, in less time, and with increased data visibility so you can create a picture of how to replicate your outcomes.

-Before starting on any marketing campaign management process, it’s helpful to determine if you have the right people, budget, and time it takes to fully deliver the targets you’ve outlined.
+Before starting on any marketing campaign management process, it’s helpful to determine if you have the right project plan, people, budget, and time it takes to fully deliver the targets you’ve outlined.